osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

-title: Running OSDF Origin in a Container
+title: Running OSDF Origin in a Container (Docker and Kubernetes)
-DateReviewed: 2020-06-22
+DateReviewed: 2022-06-27

 Running OSDF Origin in a Container
 ========================================